Zialus/IA-Tic-Tac-Toe-Swift/README.md

 ./TicTacToe
 ```

-For aditional debug functionality you can run the program with one of the
+For additional debug functionality you can run the program with one of the
-following paremeters:
+following parameters:

 -   `debug`
 -   `fulldebug`